Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Modeling

 \subsubsection{Conventional model for TLS loss}

-The TLS formalism is based on a simple model for a single TLS that can be described by the Hamiltonian, $H_{TLS}=\frac{1}{2} $ where $\Delta $ is the asymmetry of the double well potential and $\Delta_0$ is the tunneling barrier energy between the potential wells\cite{Phillips87}.
-A typical resonator hosts an ensemble of TLS with different values of $\Delta$ and $\Delta_0$ with their distribution function given as
+The TLS formalism is based on a simple model for a single TLS that can be described by the Hamiltonian, $H_\text{TLS}=\frac{1}{2} $ where $\Delta $ is the asymmetry of the double well potential and $\Delta_0$ is the tunneling barrier energy between the potential wells\cite{Phillips87}.
+A typical resonator hosts an ensemble of TLS with different values of $\Delta$ and $\Delta_0$ with their (assumed continuous) distribution function given as $ P(\Delta,\Delta_0)=P_0/ \Delta_0$, where $P_0\approx10^{44} J^{-1}m^{-3}$ is the density of states for TLS.
+The distribution function is uniform in $\Delta$ in the conventional TLS model, but could take on a very weak dependence $\propto \Delta^\mu$ with $\mu\sim0.3$ for a system of very strongly interacting TLS, \cite{cuevas_density_1989,faoro_interacting_2015,churkin_anomalous_2021} such as the case assumed in GTM.
+For simplicity \textcolor{black}{and generality}, the following model uses the conventional distribution function, which is constant in $\Delta$.
+The fit with non-zero $\mu$ can be found in the Supplementary Material Section. \ref{alt_nonzero_mu}.